-Throughout the day, marketers have many opportunities to engage with consumers.There are touchpoints that provide channels for this engagement – our computers, our televisions, our phones.
+Digital out of home marketing offers many opportunities to engage with consumers as they navigate the world throughout the day.Our computers, our televisions, our phones—all are touchpoints providing channels for DOOH advertising.
 As consumers move through their day, they are also physically moving through the world.
 When consumers are on the go, the number of channels available to reach them drops, limiting marketers to out-of-home and mobile media.

 Luckily, digital out-of-home (DOOH) advertising provides a powerful way for marketers to engage consumers at points in the day when other channels aren’t available, surrounding consumers with messaging throughout the day.
 Whether large format screens or displays seamlessly integrated in contextually relevant environments, out-of-home is a high-impact format for reaching consumers.
 Most DOOH venues support rich media creative formats, for highly engaging customer experiences.